Linuxfabrik/kickstart/README.rst

 Note that ``ip=`` is an array (for providing multiple IP addresses), so the inner brackets are mandatory.

+For convenience, we provide http://linuxfabrik.ch/ks as a shortened URL to https://raw.githubusercontent.com/Linuxfabrik/kickstart/main/lf-rhel.cfg.

 What this Kickstart File does
 -----------------------------